software-mansion/cairo-profiler/crates/cairo-profiler/tests/contracts/builtins_simple/precompiled/README.md

-This directory contains compiled files of builtins_simple code, along with its trace data (to simplify testing) To re-generate run `snforge test --save-trace-data --tracked-resource sierra-steps`, and change paths in trace files to point to correct .json files:
+This directory contains compiled files of builtins_simple code, along with its trace data (to simplify testing) To re-generate run `snforge test --save-trace-data --tracked-resource sierra-gas`, and change paths in trace files to point to correct .json files:
 - builtins_simple_unittest.test.sierra.json

 Then copy trace + compiled files in here

 Generated using:
-- scarb 2.11.3
+- scarb 2.11.4
-- snforge 0.39.0
+- snforge 0.46.0